Dr-Lord/Genome-Sequencing---GUTS-Hackathon-2016/README.md

 Only slightly reformatted after original Hackathon; might finish it in the future.

 # Current Status
-The line 84 command using alignAndJoinWithOverlapFast sequences the 1k and 10k genomes fully and the others partially.
-The line 85 command using alignAndJoinDeterministic holds more promise but has some bug and therefore only partially sequences all genomes.
+1k and 10k genomes are sequenced with both res and resF. res and resF do not complete 100k and disagree on their partial solutions; res is more trustworthy